junzhang1/Portfolio/final_project_Jun.md

 ### 2. User Research Protocol
 * the target audience you hope to reach with your story;

-  The purpose of my story is to correct people's misconception about deaths from alcohol and deaths from guns in New York State.
-So my target audience are those who have the misconception.
+  The purpose of my story is to correct people's misperception about deaths from alcohol and deaths from guns in New York State.
+So my target audience are those who have the misperception.

 * your approach to identifying representative individuals to interview;